raymondclowe/AutoSuggestAI/README.md

 You only get suggestions when your cursor is at the end of a paragraph, and the last character is a space meaning you have completed a word, or you are at the beginning of a blank paragraph.

+## Todo

+Fix lots of bugs and special cases